brhrmaster/restaurante-menu-angular/README.md

-# RestauranteMenuAngular
+# Restaurante Menu Angular

-This project was generated with [Angular CLI](https://github.com/angular/angular-cli) version 18.2.12.
+This project can be used as restaurant menu website - Using [Angular CLI](https://github.com/angular/angular-cli) version 18.2.12.

 ## System Design